jetty-project/jetty-load-generator/README.md

 8. response body start received ( ContentListener#onContent() )
 9. response body completed ( CompleteListener#onComplete() )

+#### Latency Time

+The latencyTime is the time taken just before 2. and 6. (time to get the first byte of the response)

 #### Response Time

-The responseTime is the time taken just before 1. and 9.
+The responseTime is the time taken just before 1. and 9. (time to get the last byte of the response)

-#### Latency Time

-The latencyTime is the time taken just before 2. and 6.

 ### Using uber jar